VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Related Work

 Some systems move closer to debugging by supporting error analysis across instances and subgroups.
 For example, Errudite~\cite{wu2019errudite} defines reproducible error slices and compares model behavior across data subsets, while CommonsenseVIS~\cite{wang2024commonsensevis} connects model reasoning with external knowledge to support systematic analysis of relational reasoning behavior.
 These systems demonstrate the value of analysis based on group-level errors and structured knowledge in the reasoning process\cite{wu2019errudite,wang2024commonsensevis,battogtokh2024semla}.
 However, medical diagnosis is a multi-step and domain-intensive process in which the plausibility of one reasoning step often depends on biomedical relations and concept dependencies.
 Existing systems provide limited support for identifying recurring reasoning error patterns across cases and clinical contexts.

 Our work extends prior work on LLM debugging and proposes a reasoning-level visual analytics workflow for debugging diagnostic errors in a clinically grounded concept space.
-Rather than centering analysis on raw text, tokens, or prompts alone, we organize model behavior around KG-aligned reasoning paths and explicitly contrast erroneous reasoning with medically grounded paths.
+We organize model behavior around KG-aligned reasoning paths and explicitly contrast erroneous reasoning with medically grounded paths.
 This design allows developers to move from global error summaries to semantically localized concept regions and recurrent error patterns.